Up to 60% off sofas & mattresses — limited‑time deals.

 Assembly 4.8 Unpack-and-use simplicity is a major plus.

-Seat comfort 4.2 The foam supports long lounging without feeling dead-flat.
+Seat comfort 4.2 Foam supports long lounging without going flat.

-Back support 3.6 Comfort depends more on how you settle into it than on structure.
+Back support 3.6 Comfort depends on how you settle into it.

-Seat depth fit 3.7 Easy to lounge on; petite users may prefer the front edge.
+Seat depth fit 3.7 Easy to lounge on; petite users may sit forward.

-Cooling 3.5 Corduroy stays cozy but warms up over time.
+Cooling 3.5 Corduroy feels cozy but warms up.

-Durability 3.9 The foam feel held up well in day-to-day use.
+Durability 3.9 The foam feel held up in daily use.

 Repositioning 4.0 Far easier to adjust than framed sectionals.